amarkelov/community-aid/README.md

 Originally the project was hosted on SourceForge.
 Once they restore the site, it may become available again.

-## Installation instructions
+# Installation instructions

 **Few notes before we begin**

-_The following instructions assume that we install local private network 192.168.0/24 with the server on 192.168.0.1 named kerry.
+_The following instructions assume that we install local private network 192.168.0/24 with the server on 192.168.0.1 named *kerry*.
 Client machines can be either Windows or Linux/UNIX.
 In either case I would advise you to use Mozilla/Firefox browser on client machines for better look of the pages.
 Internet Explorer is OK, but sometimes it does produce slightly different look.
 I assume you have at least basic Linux/UNIX skills.
 Although, I was trying to make it as detailed as possible.
 Instructions are based on Debian version 4 release 3, but there is no problem to get the same install on any Linux or BSD UNIX.
 I'll do instructions for FreeBSD later.
 Some things are a bit different there (RAID, user names, even directory layout is a bit different)._

-Installing on Debian Linux
+## Installing on Debian Linux

-###Step 1.
+### Step 1.
 OS installation and partitioning

 Install minimum system.
 During the installation create a separate partition with mount point `/srv`.
 That is where we will hold all the files.